Weekly Practice Period

 Dear Visitor,

 This is not a space for belief, identity, or emotional reassurance.
-It is a structure for training in clarity, responsibility, respect, and freedom.
-Two quotes from my teacher, Jun Po, capture the essence of our practice:
+It is a training hall for clarity, responsibility, respect, and freedom.
+The work can be fierce.
+It can also be hilarious.
+But it is always real.

 “Because our ego is a wholly conditioned process and not a fixed entity, it can and must be reconditioned to become liberated.”